unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-algorithm.md

 | AAAA   | 2a00:1450:401b:805::200e | 128 |
 | MX     | 10 aspmx.example.com.    | 128 |

 TTL for individual records of the same type is currently unsupported.
-This is due to needing to change the record value format, increased gas cost, and their deprecated status according to [RFC-2181](https://datatracker.ietf.org/doc/html/rfc2181#section-5.2).
+This is due to needing to change the record value format, increased gas cost, and their depreciated status according to [RFC-2181](https://datatracker.ietf.org/doc/html/rfc2181#section-5.2).
 Setting `dns.ttl` instead of TTL for individual records is recommended due to higher gas efficiency.

 #### Authority responses